UKPLab/CARE/docs/source/for_developers/frontend/editor.rst

 The toolbar can be customized based on the study or document context.
 Its visibility and available tools are managed through centralized settings in the admin dashboard:

 - ``editor.toolbar.visibility`` – Toggles the entire toolbar
-- ``editor.toolbar.showHTMLDownload`` – Adds an HTML download button
+- ``editor.toolbar.showHTMLDownload`` – Toggles download button of HTML documents
 - ``editor.toolbar.tools.bold``, ``editor.toolbar.tools.header``, etc. – Enable/disable individual formatting options

 For a full list of available settings, refer to the :ref:`Editor Settings <editor-settings-ref>`.